Choose a start date

 Some writing experience and an idea for a novel/novella/long short story.

-Applicants to the novel writing course must be proficient in written and spoken English.
+Applicants must be fluent in written and spoken English.

 Informal assessment will take place through group discussion, class room activities, and questions and answers sessions as guided by your tutor.

 Martin is a writer, teacher, editor and musician.
 His writing has won a number of awards including a final year prize for outstanding achievement (UEA BA), the Alumni Association Prize for Fiction (UEA MA), a Hawthornden Fellowship, a Wingate Scholarship in literature and two Arts Council grants.

 Martin’s short fiction has been published in various anthologies and magazines, among them Tell Tales, Adrenalin, New Writing, A Little Nest of Pedagogues (in dual English and Chinese texts), The London Magazine and Esquire.
 His story ‘Forget-Me-Not’ was longlisted for BBC Radio 4’s Opening Lines.
 His play, Shakespeare: the Puppet Show, ran throughout the V&A’s Shakespeare Festival in April 2014.
 He has written three novels and is at work on a fourth.